vincenthz/libjson/README.md

 terminated state. it involves not beeing into any structure.

 json\_parser\_free is the opposite of init, it just free the allocated structure.

+json\_strerror gives an error message if any other function returns non-zero.

+json\_perror prints an error message to stderr.

 The Printer API
 ---------------